axyklee/alee.us.to/content/projects.md

 ---

 ## [Attendance System](https://abs.aaronlee.tech)
+[this link might be dead because I'm not actively maintaining it]
 {{< carousel "/static/img/projects.md/attendance" >}}
 I made our school's shiny new online attendance system with the help of my homeroom teacher to replace the old paper-based system.
-It is closed-sourced, though.
+It was used for about half a semester stably but was later dropped because the school's IT department decided the services this utilized was not suitable to our school's infrastructure.
+It is now [open-sourced here](https://github.com/aaronleetw/Attendance).
+I also created a much more robust [version 2](https://github.com/aaronleetw/Attendance/tree/v2) with MySQL, but was never presented.

 ----